yych42/merced-theme/example/index.md

 ## Header 2: Notes on Typography

-Many students are trained to indent every paragraph of their text.
-This is not a universal rule; typographic conventions evolved for practical reasons before they were mystified.
+K-12 education trained many students to indent every paragraph of their text without knowing why.
+Indentation is not a universal rule; typographic conventions evolved for practical reasons before they were mystified.
 According to Bringhurst[^1]:

 > The function of a paragraph indent is to mark a pause, setting the paragraph apart from what precedes it.
 If a paragraph is preceded by a title or subhead, the indent is superfluous and can therefore be omitted, as it is here.